-San Francisco has made significant investment to ensure more police officers are walking the streets.
-The City will meet its minimum police staffing requirement of 1,971 officers for the first time in the City's history this year.
+Our ongoing public safety initiatives are designed to keep San Francisco's streets safe and ensure adequate response times to emergencies.
+The Mayor, along with other stakeholders, has made significant investment so as to ensure appropriate staffing of peace officers.
+Speaking to this, the City will meet its minimum police staffing requirement of 1,971 officers, for the first time, this year.

-Recognizing that public safety cannot be achieved without front-end prevention efforts, the City also supports community-based violence prevention and intervention programs to address the needs of youth and young adults most at risk of entering the justice system.
-The Community Justice Center, a national best practice, is designed to ensure that people in need are connected to services and the requirements of an efficient and rehabilitative justice system.
-The Community Justice Center provides accountability for lower-level criminal behavior, and at the same time address the root issues underlying causes of quality-of-life crimes to make our community safer.
-This is the first CJC in California, and will be a state-wide best practice.
+Recognizing that public safety cannot be achieved without front-end prevention efforts, the City supports community-based violence prevention and intervention programs to address the needs of youth and young adults most at risk of entering the justice system.
+We also invest in reentry programs for those individuals who have been convicted of crimes and are transitioning back into the community.
+This effort is specifically designed to reduce recidivism.